 While thin-film solar has a lot of promise, crystalline silicon has a much larger global market, making it cheaper than thin-film.
 It also is less efficient than crystalline silicon, and many of the materials used, such as cadmium telluride or copper indium gallium selenide, are toxic.

 Because of these disadvantages, thin-film isn’t very widely used.
 Still, this could change.
 For example, First Solar makes innovative thin-film based solar panels with high output.
 It’s also one of the larger US solar manufacturers.

-The individual wafers are thick enough that they aren’t flexible.
-But it turns out that if you cut the wafers thin enough, they become fairly flexible while retaining their photovoltaic properties.
+In a conventional panel based on silicon cells, the cells are thick and inflexible.
+But it turns out that if you cut silicon wafers thin enough, they gain flexibility while retaining their photovoltaic properties.

-The result is a solar cell that can bend at about 30 degree angle.
-While this is less flexible than thin-film solar, it’s well suited for a lot of applications where you want the solar panel to conform to a curved surface, such as the roof of an RV.
+While these cells are less flexible than thin-film solar, it’s good enough for applications where you want the solar panel to conform to a curved surface, such as the roof of an RV.

-Plus, these cells can be made of the same silicon as conventional panels, including high efficiency monocrystalline, gaining the benefit of economies of scale.
-For example, SunPower uses their Maxeon cells in both conventional rigid solar panels as well as their line of flexible panels.
+Because of the massive volume of silicon cell manufacturing around the world, this is usually the cheaper technology.
+For example, SunPower uses their Maxeon cells in both conventional solar panels as well as their line of flexible panels.